 Programming detail: For this problem it will be necessary to see a long string in its entirety, without truncation.
-You will have to set a parameter using the statement in SML.
+The best way to do this is to tell SML to display more data when it echoes the values.
+Do do this, you will have to set a parameter using the statement in SML.
 The stringDepth value is the maximum number of elements in a string that will be written; the default value is 70.

+'''

 Control.Print.stringDepth := 2000;

+'''